laravel/vite-plugin/UPGRADE.md

 ### Optional: Git ignore the build directory

 Vite will place all of your build assets into a `build` subdirectory inside your public directory.
-If you prefer to build your assets on deploy, instead of committing them to your repository, then you may wish to add this directory to your `.gitignore` file:
+If you prefer to build your assets on deploy instead of committing them to your repository, you may wish to add this directory to your `.gitignore` file:

 ```gitignore
 /public/build